 When is the best time to trek to Everest Base Camp?

 The trekking season for Everest Base Camp starts from mid-September to May.
 October is usually the most significant time for this trek.
-The views are high, and the temperature is moderate with the warm sun above our head.
-Apart from crowd season, we also get many trekkers enjoying the winter season (Dec-Feb).
-During this season, the trails are quite silent with comparatively fewer visitors.
+The views are high, and the temperature is moderate with the warm sun above our heads.
+Besides crowd season, we also get many trekkers enjoying the winter season (Dec-Feb).
+During this season, the trails are pretty silent, with fewer visitors.

-Winters are much colder or let’s say it’s close to freezing temperature.
-If you are a winter trekker, make sure your body can cope up with the temperature.
+Winters are much colder, or it’s close to freezing temperature.
+If you are a winter trekker, ensure your body can cope with the temperature.
 Pack up super warm trekking clothes with essentials thermals, down jacket, sleeping bag, etc.

-March and April, returns with warm temperature, and mass of expeditors marching to summit Mount Everest.
+March and April return with warm temperatures and a mass of expeditors marching to summit Mount Everest.
 Days and accommodations could get pretty busier and hazier.
 However, the weather is super suitable for magnificent mountain views.

 How challenging is the trek?
 How many hours a day do I need to walk?

-This is commonly asked Everest Base Camp Trek FAQs to us.
+This is commonly asked in Everest Base Camp Trek FAQs to us.
 I consider the Everest Base Camp Trek moderate.
-An individual with a dedicated personality and passion for completing the trek can quickly get success.
+An individual with a genuine personality and passion for completing the trek can quickly get success.
 Regarding the itinerary, we have to walk for 7-8 hours to reach our daily destination.
 We even have a few rest days.
 On that day, we will be going on a hike.
-On hike days, we will walk for 3-4 hours depending upon the elevation and challenges.
+On hike days, we will walk for 3-4 hours, depending upon the elevation and challenges.